Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 How much National Insurance will I pay?

-Payment thresholds and rates vary across different types of National Insurance, so the amount of NI you will pay in a year depends on both how you earn your money, and whether you go over the payment threshold.
+Payment thresholds and rates vary across different types of National Insurance, so the amount of NI you pay depends on both how you earn your money and how much you get.

-Our tables below show the rates and thresholds for each class of National Insurance for employers, employees, and self-employed people, or request an instant quote for our online accounting services if you need more help.
+Our tables below show the rates and thresholds for each class of National Insurance for employers, employees, and self-employed people.

 National Insurance for employees